downloadplanet/downloadplanet/mssql-and-mysql-loader-300309911.md

-# MSSQL and MySQL Loader<br />Data Loader is a simple yet powerful tool to import and export Data between many common formats.
+# MSSQL and MySQL Loader
+Data Loader is a simple yet powerful tool to import and export Data between many common formats.
 Current Data Loader Ver.
 3.0 supports MySQL, Oracle, MS Access, FoxPro, DBF's MS SQL Server.
 CSV and Delimited or Flat Files.
 You can use Data Loader to transfer data from one database format to another database format.
 While transferring you can filter columns and specify WHERE conditions
  New Version 3.0 Released
   New Features in Version 3.0
 Folder polling.